LucaCanali/PerfSheet4/README.txt

 Contents:

-   - PerfSheet4_v3.7.xlsm -> Main version of PerfSheet4, runs under Excel 2010 or 2013.
+   - PerfSheet4_v3.7.xlsm -> Main version of PerfSheet4, runs under Excel 2010 and Excel 2013.

    - PerfSheet4_v3.7_noActivex_controls.xlsm -> A lightweight version of PerfSheet4 modified by removing Activex Controls.
 This makes it easier to run on older versions of Excel and/or if there are compatility problems with Excel Activex Controls